 Line 2: There are 24 stations along the metro line 2.
 This line running from north to south could take you to the Railway Station and the South Railway Station quickly.

 Line 3: The line 3 is formed with one north-south-ward main rail and a northeastward branch.
-From Oct.
-2010, this line has reached Guangzhou Baiyun Airport from downtown area directly.
+This line has reached Guangzhou Baiyun Airport from downtown area directly.

 Line 4: Starting from Huangcun in the north to Jinzhou in the south, Line 4 boasts 18 stations in total, two of which are under construction – Guanqiao and Qingsheng stations.

-Line 5: The metro line 5 is an artery connecting the eastern and western parts of the city and passing the Railway Station.
+Line 5: The Guangzhou MTR line 5 is an artery connecting the eastern and western parts of the city and passing the Railway Station.
 It covers some major business and residential districts.